This profile is part of a series, which you absolutely should read in chronological order.

 Thus, the Earth-2 Black Canary seen in these stories is more or less the same that the Black Canary we last saw in 1951.
 But there are evolutions and slight differences.

 This profile *only* covers Black Canary as seen in material published between 1962 and 1970.
 It’s simpler that way.
-So just imagine that this profile was written in 1970.
+No later material is used.

-She has few appearances during that span.
-I therefore hesitated to make a separate profile for the 1960s.
+She has few appearances during that (wing)span.
+I therefore hesitated about having a separate profile just for the 1960s.
 But the character’s vibe during this era is different from her 1970s appearances.

 So here we flap.